samuel-jimenez/GramEditor/docs/src/git.md

 ### Quick Stash Operations

-For faster workflows, Tehanu provides direct actions to work with the most recent stash:
+For faster workflows, Gram provides direct actions to work with the most recent stash:

 - **Apply latest stash**: Use {#action git::StashApply} to apply the most recent stash without removing it
 - **Pop latest stash**: Use {#action git::StashPop} to apply and remove the most recent stash